-The best online Python courses make it simple and easy to learn, develop, and advance your programming skills.
+The best Python online courses provide a simple way to learn, develop, and advance your programming skills.

 Python is one of the most popular high-level, general-purpose programming languages.
 Named after the comedy troupe Monty Python, the language has a user-friendly syntax that makes it very appealing to beginners.
 It’s also very flexible and scalable, and has a very vibrant, global community of users.